CloudLabsAI-Azure/apim-lab/apim-lab/7-security/security-7-1-jwt-validation.md

 ### Improvements

 Based on what you have learned thus far, consider how you can improve your policies.
 For example, you may not want to hard-code the `issuer-signing-key` and instead use a Named Value that you can more easily administer and change outside of an API's policies.
 If you have time in this exercise, go ahead and give it a try.

+- Now, click on Next from the lower right corner to move on to the next page.